lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     # 4) Visualization
     thermo 50

+..  container:: justify

+    Since LAMMPS reads the input from top to bottom, these lines will be executed after the energy minimization.
+There is no need to re-initialize or re-define the system.
+The *thermo* command is called a second time within the same input, so the previously entered value of 10 will be replaced by the value of 50 as soon as *PART B* starts.

+..  container:: justify

+    Then, let us add a second *Run* section:

+..  code-block:: lammps

     # 5) Run
     fix mynve all nve
     fix mylgv all langevin 1.0 1.0 0.1 1530917